Dreamerol/PORTFOLIO-CARDS-2026/README.md

 ---

-I’ve worked with C++, Python, Java, SQL, and Clojure, but what matters most to me is not the tools themselves — it’s what you can build and understand through them.

----

 I am especially motivated by problems that combine logic, mathematics, and real-world structure.
 I enjoy simplifying complexity and building systems that are clean and understandable.
 Outside of coding, I value consistency, discipline, and continuous learning over quick results.

 ---